rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

     system ("tar xzf geopdes_base-<version>.tar.gz")
     pkg install geopdes_base-<version>

-   If this procedure fails for you please let us know, see the section
+   If this procedure fails for you please let us know.
+See the section
     "HOW TO CONTRIBUTE" below for the preferred procedure for giving feedback.

 1.2.
 MATLAB